8 Extending the Linear Model

 Residuals 984.00 298.69 0.30

 The ANOVA approach can be generalized to provide a statistical test to compare models.
-For example, we can compare the base model to the interaction model to see if the interaction model is a better fit.
-However, it’s entirely consistent with just looking at the interaction result in the ANOVA for the interaction model, so doesn’t provide additional information, and the only models that can be compared this way must be nested, i.e., one model is a subset of the other.
+For example, we can compare the baseline model to the interaction model to see if the interaction model is a better fit.
+However, it’s entirely consistent with just looking at the interaction’s statistical result in the ANOVA for the interaction model alone, so it doesn’t provide any additional information in this case.
+Note that the only models that can be compared with ANOVA must be nested, i.e., one model is an explicit subset of the other.

 It’s worth noting that ANOVA is often confused with being a model itself.
-When people use it this way, it is just a linear regression with only categorical features, something that is usually only seen within strict experimental designs that do not have interactions with continuous features.
-It’s pretty difficult to think of a linear regression setting where no continuous features would be of interest, but back when people were doing this stuff by hand, they just categorized everything to enable doing an ANOVA, which was tedious arithmetic but manageable.
-It’s a bit of a historical artifact, but might be useful for exploratory purposes.
-Other approaches are a little more general or not confined to nested models- ones that can be seen as subsets of another.
-An example is using AIC or the other methods employed in machine learning.
+When people use it this way, it is just a linear regression with only categorical features, something that is usually only seen within strict experimental designs.
+It’s pretty difficult to think of a linear regression setting where no continuous features would be of theoretical interest, but back when people were doing this stuff by hand, they just categorized everything to enable doing an ANOVA, which was tedious arithmetic but more manageable.
+It’s a bit of a historical artifact, but might be useful for exploratory purposes of feature relationships.
+For model comparison however, other approaches are more general than ANOVA and generally preferred.
+An example is using AIC, or the other methods employed that we discuss the in machine learning chapters, like cross-validation error.

-We could probably just stop there, but given what we just saw, we might think to ourselves to be ignoring something substantial within our data: genre.
+We could probably just stop there, but given what we just saw with interaction, we might think to ourselves to be ignoring something substantial within our data: genre.
 We might want to ask a question, “Does this relationship work the same way across the different genres?”

 Now consider something a bit more complicated.
 Here is a plot of the relationship between the length of a movie and the rating, but across release year.
-Again we might think there is notable variability in the effect across years.
-How can we account for this?
+Again we might think there is notable variability in the effect across years, as some slopes are positive, some very strongly positive, and some are even negative.
+How can we account for this when there are so many group effects to consider?

-Before going too much further, the term mixed model is as vanilla as we can possibly make it, but you might have heard of different names such as hierarchical linear models, or multilevel models, or maybe mixed-effects models tossed around before.
+Before going too much further, the term mixed model is as vanilla as we can possibly make it, but you might have heard of different names such as hierarchical linear models, or multilevel models, or maybe mixed-effects models.
 Maybe you’ve even been exposed to ideas like random effects or random slopes.
 These are in fact all instances of what we’re calling a mixed model.

 What makes a model a mixed model?
 The mixed model is characterized by the idea that a model can have fixed effects and random effects.
 Fortunately, you’ve already encountered fixed effects – those are the features that we have been using in all of our models so far!
-We are assuming a single true parameter (coefficient/weight) for each of those features to estimate, and that parameter is fixed.
+We are assuming a single true parameter (e.g. coefficient/weight) to estimate for each of those features, and that parameter is fixed.

-In mixed models, a random effect typically comes from a specific distribution, almost always a normal distribution, that unique variance in the outcome.
+In mixed models, a random effect instead comes from a specific distribution, and this is almost always a normal distribution.
+This random effect adds a unique source of variance in the target variable.
 This distribution of effects can be based on a grouping variable (such as genre), where we let those parameters, i.e. coefficients (or weights), vary across the groups, creating a distribution of values.

 Let’s take our initial example with movie length and genre.
 Formally, we might specify something like this:

-We also posit that those come from a random distribution.
+We also posit, and this a key point, that those group effects come from a random distribution.
 We can specify that as:

 \[b_{\text{int[genre]}} \sim \text{N}(b_\text{intercept}, \sigma_\text{int\_genre})\]

 This means that the random intercepts will be normally distributed and the overall intercept is just the mean of those random intercepts, and with its own variance.
 It also means our model will have to estimate that variance along with our residual variance.
-Another very common depiction is:
+Another very common depiction is as follows, that makes explicit the addition of a random effect to the intercept:

 \[\text{re}_{[\text{int\_genre}]} \sim \text{N}(0, \sigma_\text{int\_genre})\]